egeakman/python-docs-bootstrapper/bootstrapper/data/README.md

 You signify acceptance of this agreement by submitting your work to the PSF for inclusion in the documentation.

-**Do not forget to replace this file with your own README that describes your translation and community!**
+***Do not forget to replace this file with your own README that describes your translation and community, while keeping the above agreement!***